What Is a Probate Valuation? A Complete Guide for Executors

 The first step is identifying which assets require valuation and engaging appropriate professionals.
 For estates with multiple asset types — jewellery, paintings, and a property, for example — different specialists may be needed.
 Some valuers cover multiple categories, particularly for home visits where jewellery, art, antiques, and other chattels can be assessed in a single appointment.

-The valuer then inspects each asset, either in person or (for some item types) from detailed photographs.
-Physical inspection is strongly preferred and is the standard HMRC expects for higher-value items.
-During the inspection, the valuer examines, measures, photographs, and documents each asset, noting condition, distinguishing features, hallmarks, signatures, and any factors that affect value.
+The valuer then inspects each asset in person or, where appropriate and with any limitations explained, from detailed photographs and records.
+During an inspection, the valuer examines, measures, photographs and documents the asset, noting condition, distinguishing features, hallmarks, signatures and other factors affecting value.

 Research into comparable sales is the next critical step.
 The valuer investigates recent auction results, dealer transactions, and market data to establish what similar items have actually sold for.
 This evidence-based approach produces a defensible figure rather than an opinion.